-The campus is located within unincorporated Merced County.
-However, the campus site is within the City's SOI/SUDP area and receives water and wastewater services from the City of Merced under an extraterritorial Urban Services agreement.
+The campus is located within the unincorporated Merced County City of Merced since it's annexation by the City of Merced in July 2024.
+However Prior to annexation, the campus site is was within the City's SOI/SUDP area and receives received water and wastewater services from the City of Merced under an extraterritorial Urban Services agreement.
 The agreement states that the City will serve a campus population of up to 10,000 Full Time Equivalent (FTE) students.
+The campus will continue to receive water and wastewater from the City of Merced now that it is within City boundaries.